Private Events

 Turn one team event into repeat business

-After the event, follow up with photos, a thank-you note, and a simple offer for future teams, holiday parties, client events, or employee appreciation nights.
+After the event, follow up with a thank-you note and a simple offer for future teams, holiday parties, client events, or employee appreciation nights.
+If photos are part of the workflow and guests agree, send them quickly while the event still feels fresh.

 The team buyer may not need another event immediately, but they may remember the studio when a holiday party, department offsite, or client social appears on the calendar.